G8TIC/radar/PROTOCOL.md

 ## Message format

-Each ADS-B message send to the central aggregator comprises the following components in a 50-byte UDP/IP packet.
+Each ADS-B message sent to the central aggregator comprises the following components in a 50-byte UDP/IP packet.

-Message formats are defined in radar.h

-The most frequently used message is the Mode-S(ES) update:

 ```
 +-------------------------+-------------------------+-------------+--------+-------------------+------+-------------------------------------------+-------------------------+